mxxra12/art-gallery-website/README.md

-# art-gallery-website
+# Art Gallery Website

+## Description
-A responsive art gallery website built using HTML and CSS with a focus on clean and aesthetic design.
+This project is a simple and visually appealing art gallery website built using HTML and CSS.

+## Features
+- Clean and aesthetic layout
+- Image gallery display
+- Responsive design

+## Technologies Used
+- HTML
+- CSS